mitmedialab/MediaMeter-Coder/README.md

 Us vs. World News Coverage
 ==========================

 I put the scraper public methods in `lib/news_scrapers.rb`, which refers to classes in `lib/news_scrapers`.
-The code that parses a single webpage is in `app/models/article.rb`, since it might generalize.

 Installation
 ------------